-After repairing the breakwater, contractors built a wooden pyramid tower and capped it with an octagonal cast-iron lantern housing a fifth order Fresnel Lens (a lens developed specifically for navigational lights by French physicist Augustin-Jean Fresnel).
+In 1872, the U. S. Corps of Engineers advertised for proposals to build a navigational beacon on the outer end of the Duluth Ship Canal’s south pier.
+Contractors built a wooden pyramidal tower and capped it with an octagonal cast-iron lantern housing a fifth order Fresnel Lens.
 The light, which cast a red beacon visible 12.5 miles away, was lit for the first time on June 2, 1874.
 In 1877 the light was upgraded with a fixed red fourth order Fresnel lens.